-

 Examples:

-splitNotEscaped(null, *) -> [] splitNotEscaped("", *) -> [] splitNotEscaped("abc", 'b') -> ["a", "c"] splitNotEscaped("a\\bc", 'b') -> ["abc"] splitNotEscaped("a\\bc", 'c') -> ["a\\b"] splitNotEscaped("a\\:b:c:d\\:e", ':') -> ["a\\:b", "c", "d\\:e"]
+splitNotEscaped(null, *) -> [] splitNotEscaped("", *) -> [] splitNotEscaped("abc", 'b') -> ["a", "c"] splitNotEscaped("a\\bc", 'b') -> ["abc"] splitNotEscaped("a\\bc", 'c') -> ["a\\b"] splitNotEscaped("a\\:b:c:d\\:e", ':') -> ["a\\:b", "c", "d\\:e"]- Parameters:

-- The target character to split by- Returns:
+str- The string to splittarget- The target character to split by- Returns:

 - The parts of the string split by the target character